FrancesCoronel/personal-website-v3/site/content/adventures/2015-08-30-fullstack-academy-reflections.md

 I missed a few days of Fullstack on account of being sick and also that one day when the Tessle Hackathon was taking place because I had to attend an Apple Hiring Event back home.

-Regardless, the experience was exactly how others have described it before… it was like **drinking water out of a firehose**.
+Regardless, the experience was exactly how others have described it before... it was like **drinking water out of a firehose**.

-I love water and all, but man oh man…
+I love water and all, but man oh man...

 Fullstack was 9:30 am to 6:30 pm Monday through Friday. **Roughly** 50 days, 9 hours a day.
 This totals to ~450 hours, not including time spent outside of class.